amidaware/trmm-docs/docs/functions/automated_checks.md

 ![Checks](images/automated_checks.png)

-The maximum time between check runs is 86400 seconds (aka 24 hrs).

-Checks are run based on scheduled (celery) timers triggered from the TRMM server.
-Agents [must be online](../howitallworks.md#understanding-trmm) to receive the script payload to trigger the event.

 ## Checks vs Tasks

-Reasons to use Checks for scripts:
+### When to Use Checks for Scripts

-- You can define custom return codes for: Information and Warning return codes.
+- Define custom return codes for **Information** and **Warning** levels.
-- You can specify more than 1 consecutive failures before getting alerts
+- Configure alerts only after a specified number of consecutive failures.

-Reasons to use Tasks for scripts:
+### When to Use Tasks for Scripts

-- You can run multiple scripts in sequence
+- Execute multiple commands and/or scripts in sequence.
-- You can have something run just once instead of at an interval
+- Leverage advanced scheduling options for flexibility.

-## How often is it run?
+## How Often Are Checks Run?

-It is controlled at 2 levels:
+The frequency of checks is controlled at two levels:

-- In a check, there's a Run Check every (seconds). `0` means the default value.
+1. **Per Check Configuration**
+   Each check has a **Run Check Every (seconds)** setting.
+Setting this to 0 defaults to the agent's global value.

+2. **Agent Default Configuration**
-- Default value is defined per Agent under Edit Agent > General pane: Run checks every.
-Default is 120 seconds.
+   The default check frequency for the agent is set under **Edit Agent > General** in the **Run Checks Every** field.
+The default value is 120 seconds.

 ## Best Practices

-Use [Automation Policies](automation_policies.md) to apply checks
+- Use [Automation Policies](automation_policies.md) to apply checks efficiently.

-Customize the frequency of checks running per Check
+- Customize the frequency of individual checks as needed.